Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: Next-to-Leading Order Lagrangian

 where the masses $m_{i}$ ($i=1,2\dots 5$), $m_{12}$ and $m_{34}$ are defined in Eq.~(\ref{masses}).
 We find the tree-level masses of each of the modes by setting $p=0$ in the dispersion relation.
 We plot the masses (normalized by the bare diquark or pion mass) in Fig.~\ref{fig:spectrum}, noting that in the simultaneous condensed phase there are two massless modes $d_{+}$ and $\pi_{+}$ responsible for the multicomponent superfluidity observed when the diquark and isospin chemical potentials are equal.
 This is to be contrasted with the diquark and pion condensed phases where only one of the modes, either $d_{+}$ or $\pi_{+}$, becomes massless. \\ We note that the positively charged diquark and the positively charged pion becomes massless for $\mu>m$ and are responsible for the multicomponent superfluid phase.
 While the diquark ($d_{+}$) carries a baryon charge, it does not carry an isospin charge; on the other hand the pion ($\pi_{+}$) carries an isospin charge but not a baryon charge.
 While the theory fixes the masses of each of the five particles, in the multicomponent superfluid, the condensate associated with only a non-zero baryon charge and the condensate associated with only a non-zero isospin charge are not fixed separately by the theory.
 This is evident in the analysis of Sec. \ref{review}: when $\mu_{B}=\mu_{I}$, the ground state of the system satisfies $\hat{\phi}_{1}^{2}+\hat{\phi}_{2}^{2}+\hat{\phi}_{3}^{2}+\hat{\phi}_{4}^{2}=1$, where subscripts $1,2$ label the diquarks and $3,4$ label the (electromagnetically) charged pions suggesting an expanded symmetry compared to the diquark (or pion) phase for which the constraint is consistent with a global $U(1)$ symmetry~\cite{Adhikari:2019mdk}.

 In order to construct the one-loop effective potential, we will need to regulate the divergences in the one-loop diagrams, which requires counterterms generated through the tree-level $\mathcal{O}(p^{4})$ contribution to two-color, two-flavor $\chi$PT.
-The relevant $\chi$PT Lagrangian is
+The relevant $\chi$PT Lagrangian is~\footnote{We note that the counterterm proportional to $L_{0}$ can be written in terms of the counter-terms proportional to $L_{1}$, $L_{2}$ and $L_{3}$ in three-flavor, three-color $\chi$PT using the properties of the Gell-Mann matrices.
+This is not possible in two-color, two-flavor $\chi$PT~\cite{Splittorff:2001fy}.}

 where $L_{i}$ (with $i=1,2\cdots 8$) and $H_{2}$ are the low energy constants (LECs) of $\chi$PT that encode quark physics.
 The term proportional to $L_{7}$ is trivially zero in the two-color, two-flavor case.
 Using the parameterization of $\Sigma$ in Eq.~(\ref{Sigmaalpha}), we get the following static counterterms